randoduck/cryptonite_taskphase_isha/PicoCTF/picoCTF_SOAP.md

 ![Screenshot (183)](https://github.com/user-attachments/assets/e2e9b661-f5e3-4ede-956c-d0ae8e80cd00)

 ## Solution
-Firstly I navigated to the challenge and started the Instance , On starting the Instance I copied the address and pasted it in the `Open Browser` section under `Proxy` tab and just to make sure everything goes smoothly I also switched to `Burp` proxy in the `Foxy Proxy` extension after opening the web page.
+Firstly I navigated to the challenge and started the Instance , On starting the Instance I copied the address and pasted it in the `Open Browser` section under `Proxy` tab and just to make sure everything goes smoothly .
+I switched to `Burp` proxy in the `Foxy Proxy` extension after opening the web page and switched to mobile hotspot as well as attempts while being connected to my own wifi were unsuccessful.

 ![image](https://github.com/user-attachments/assets/f23e6a90-7ad8-4012-bf02-d1054c4839b8)

 Once you open the webpage and Click on any of the boxes labeled as `Details` and going back to Burpsuite , this is what you get :